 Star Wars Facts: 21 Things You Didn’t Know

-Each year on 4th May, fans from all around the globe get together to celebrate all things Star Wars, with the renowned greeting "May the fourth be with you".
+Each year on the 4th May, fans from all around the globe get together to celebrate all things Star Wars with the renowned greeting "May the fourth be with you".
 But did you know the expression was first used in 1978 amongst US fans as a 4th July pun?
-And the first time it was actually used on 4th May was the following year, when a London newspaper used the phrase to congratulate British Prime Minister Margaret Thatcher on her taking office that day.
+And the first time it was actually used on the 4th May was the following year, when a London newspaper used the phrase to congratulate British Prime Minister Margaret Thatcher on her taking office that day.

 1. The word “Ewok” is never actually spoken out loud in the films